Advanced Concepts in Self-Supervised Learning

 Picking the right augmentation method seems crucial for the outcome of training models using contrastive learning.
 For example, if we want to create a model classifying cats by color we should not use strong color augmentations such as color jittering or random grayscale.

-# same augmentation but without blur and resize images to 128x128
+input_size=128, # resize input images to 128x128 pixels

 )